Elon Musk: SpaceX may launch its biggest and most powerful rocket in 3 months

 There's reason to be skeptical that Falcon Heavy will launch on time, however, since Musk has been known to miss deadlines and underestimate the difficulty of his endeavors.

-For example, Falcon Heavy was originally supposed to launch for the first time in March 2017.
-But a launchpad explosion in September 2016, followed by a months-long investigation and a temporary stand-down on launches, pushed the giant rocket's inaugural launch back to the third quarter of 2017.
+For example, Falcon Heavy was originally supposed to launch for the first time in March.
+But an explosion on a launchpad in September, followed by a monthslong investigation and a temporary stand-down on launches, pushed the giant rocket's inaugural launch back to the third quarter of 2017.

 But if SpaceX can pull off the launch, calling it a big advancement for spaceflight would be an understatement.